Garage Flower

-Garage Flower is a compilation album by English rock band the Stone Roses.
+Garage Flower is a compilation album by the English rock band the Stone Roses.

 The album was recorded in mid-1985 and was produced by Martin Hannett, collecting the band's early songs.

 The album was not released at the time because the band were unhappy with the production and songs.
 Their self-titled album was the band's proper debut four years later.

 The Garage Flower album was finally released in November 1996 by Garage Flower Records.

 The album contains previously unavailable early songs, and early versions of "I Wanna Be Adored" and "This Is the One".
 The album's title is taken from the lyric in "Tell Me", "I am the garage flower".